 Maybe you’ve just had a new gas dryer delivered to your front door or you’re moving into a new home and you’ve brought your old dryer with you.
-Do you have to rely on a professional technician to install the appliance?
+Do you have to rely on a professional technician for the gas dryer hookup?
 Not necessarily.
-If you’re a relatively confident do-it-yourselfer, successfully installing a gas dryer may not be as daunting as it seems.
+If you’re a relatively confident do-it-yourselfer, successfully installing a gas dryer may not be as daunting as it seems, and will only require you to recognize a few specific dryer parts.
 Of course, not all gas dryers are built the same nor do they all share the same installation requirements, so following the owner’s manual, or the specific installation instructions, that came with the dryer is always the most recommended approach.
-But if those instructions have been misplaced or discarded over time, Repair Clinic has some general guidelines and tips you can follow to install a gas dryer on your own.
+But if those instructions have been misplaced or discarded over time, Repair Clinic has some general guidelines and tips so you can learn how to hook up a gas dryer on your own.

-What you need before installing the gas dryer
+What you need for your gas dryer installation

-Before you take that gas dryer out of its box, there are some things you’ll need to consider.
+Before you learn how to install a gas dryer, there are some things you’ll need to consider.

 Know your electrical, gas, and water requirements

 - A grounded electrical outlet will need to be located within two feet of either side of the dryer.
 The outlet should provide 120 volts of alternating current at 60 hertz, and a dedicated circuit is recommended to avoid tripping the circuit or blowing a fuse if another appliance, such as the washer, is being used at the same time as the dryer.

 - A gas supply line will need to be installed close to where the rear of the dryer will be located.
 A flexible stainless steel gas connector is recommended to connect the gas supply line and valve to the dryer.

 - If your gas dryer has a steam function, you will need two new water inlet hoses, one approximately two feet long and another approximately five feet long, in addition to a “Y” connector.

 Venting is vital for proper gas dryer installation